scikit-tda/scikit-tda/CONTRIBUTING.md

 We attempt (or are in the process of) maintaining changelogs for each project in scikit-tda.
 As the code evolves, this file should be updated with information about new features added, bug fixes, and deprecations.
-Changelogs will be formatted according to the [Keep a changelog](https://keepachangelog.com/en/1.0.0/) with entries indexed on date and version number.
+Changelogs will be formatted according to the [Keep a changelog](https://keepachangelog.com/en/1.0.0/) standard with entries indexed on date and version number.

 Version numbers are stored in either `src/<package_name>/_version.py` or `<package_name>/_version.py` within each package.
 We